rensa/rensa.github.io/_posts/writing/2017-09-21-jekyll-for-academics-publication-list.md

 ---
 {% endhighlight %}

 The second set of tags are all made up.
-They don't _do_ anything, on their own, but Jekyll will recognise them when it builds the site.
+They don't _do_ anything on their own, but Jekyll will recognise them when it builds the site.
 That makes them available if I reference posts elsewhere—like on a post archive page.

 So, for example, my [science page](/science) contains a section for my publications.
 It looks like this: